morgangraphics/ansible-role-nvm/README.md

     - role: morgangraphics.ansible_role_nvm
 ```

 > Most examples use the locally installed syntax.
-Ff you prefer Ansible Galaxy, replace `role: ansible-role-nvm` with `role: morgangraphics.ansible_role_nvm` and it will work the same way
+If you prefer Ansible Galaxy, replace `role: ansible-role-nvm` with `role: morgangraphics.ansible_role_nvm` and it will work the same way

 #### Simple
 Include the role and specify the specific version of Node.js you want to install